HealthIntersections/fhirserver/install/readme.txt

   - Define an admin user in the ini file [adminuser] section
   - generally review other settings
-(2) possibly edit auth.ini to configure oauth relationships etc (3) initialise the database:
+(2) possibly edit auth.ini to configure oauth relationships etc (3) initialise the database, run:
-      run fhirserver.exe -mount -password yourpassword
+      fhirserver.exe -mount -password yourpassword -load {app}\load

-  or, if this is an upgrade from an older version of fhirserver:
+  or, if this is an upgrade from an older version of fhirserver, run:
-      run fhirserver.exe -remount -password yourpassword
+      fhirserver.exe -remount -password yourpassword -load {app}\load

 Note: you do not need to run SSL, but if you want to, you need to use openSSL to create or get valid certificates (public / privsate key in DER format,